Maria Montessori: 1939–1946: Montessori in India

 An interest in Montessori had existed in India since 1913 when an Indian student attended the first international course in Rome, and students throughout the 1920s and 1930s had come back to India to start schools and promote Montessori education.
 The Montessori Society of India was formed in 1926, and Il Metodo was translated into Gujarati and Hindi in 1927.
 By 1929, Indian poet Rabindranath Tagore had founded many "Tagore-Montessori" schools in India, and Indian interest in Montessori education was strongly represented at the International Congress in 1929.
 Montessori herself had been personally associated with the Theosophical Society since 1899 when she became a member of the European Section of the Society, although her membership would eventually lapse.
 The Theosophical movement, motivated to educate India's poor, was drawn to Montessori education as one solution.

 Internment in India

 Montessori gave a training course at the Theosophical Society in Madras in 1939, and had intended to give a tour of lectures at various universities, and then return to Europe.
-When Italy entered WWII on the side of Germany in 1940, Britain interned all Italians in the UK and its colonies as enemy aliens.
+When Italy entered World War Two on the side of Germany in 1940, Britain interned all Italians in the UK and its colonies as enemy aliens.
 In fact, only Mario Montessori was interned, while Montessori herself was confined to the Theosophical Society compound, and Mario was reunited with his mother after two months.
 The Montessoris remained in Madras and Kodaikanal until 1946, although they were allowed to travel in connection with lectures and courses.